theSmitChawda/aws-ci-cd-beanstalk/README.md

 # CI/CD Pipeline on AWS (Node.js & Express.js application)

-This repository contains a Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.
+This repository is a template that contains a Node.js web application built using [Express](https://expressjs.com/) based deployment on AWS with CI/CD pipline configured as below.

 > TAGS: #aws, #elastic_beanstalk, #cicd, #node.js